 You can get free screenings at different locations by watching the media outlets.

 United Hospital Center offers a free women’s screening, men’s screening, and a skin screening one time a year.
-Watch our website for offerings.
+Watch our facebook page for screening information.

 Do I Need to Have Symptoms to Get Screened for Cancer?